mchehab/zbar/HACKING.md

     GNU gettext 0.18.1.1
     GNU pkg-config 0.25
-    xmlto 0.0.20-5 (for docs building) all above mentioned tools (except xmlto) must be installed in the same prefix. mixing prefixes (i.g. /usr/bin and /usr/local/bin) may lead to errors in configuration stages
+    xmlto 0.0.20-5 (for docs building)
+All above mentioned tools (except xmlto) must be installed in the same prefix.
+Mixing prefixes (e.g. /usr/bin and /usr/local/bin) may lead to errors in configuration stages.

 Writing descriptions for your patches
 =====================================